sithmel/json-key-value/README.md

 ```

 Either brackets or dots can be used as separators.
 Strings can be wrapped in double quotes: in this case any character can be used, but special character needs to be escaped as described in the [JSON specs](https://datatracker.ietf.org/doc/html/rfc8259).
 Unquoted strings can be used but only letters, numbers and underscores can be used.
+On slices, if the first number is omitted, is considered 0, if the second number is omitted is considered Infinity.

+**stringToPathExp and pathExpToString** can be used to convert string to path expressions and vice versa.
+PathMatcher does the conversion automatically.

 # Examples